 Once you and your committee are satisfied, make the contract ready for faculty signatures.
 Once both members sign, you will be filed!

 After you have filed the contract and it is signed by your committee, you will want to have it around for reference without logging into the Hub, and you will want to keep a couple elements as living documents: the schedule, and the bibliography.
-I recommend that you make a Dropbox folder or a Google Drive folder (or another cloud service of your choice), and keep it organized with as many internal folders as you need, and then share it with all members of your committee.
+I recommend that you use the Google Drive folder (which I have made, or that you make and share with all committee members) and keep it organized with as many internal folders as you need.
 (Please include your last name and “Div III” in the folder name—a folder simply named “Div III” may be unique on your computer, but it won’t be on mine!)

 At this point, you will likely want to do flesh out your initial schedule so that you have a benchmark every two weeks for the first two months, and monthly goals for the rest of the academic year.
 You really want to spend some time on the schedule—it will help everyone involved know if you're on track or not, and it will allow you to break up the project into manageable chunks.